Tissot

-Tissot SA (/fr/) is a Swiss luxury watch brand owned by the Swatch Group.
-The company was founded in Le Locle, Switzerland by Charles-Félicien Tissot and his son, Charles-Émile Tissot, in 1853.
+Tissot SA (/tiːˈsoʊ/, /fr/) is a Swiss luxury watchmaker owned by the Swatch Group.
+The company was founded in Le Locle, Switzerland, by Charles-Félicien Tissot and his son, Charles-Émile Tissot, in 1853.

 Tissot is not associated with Mathey-Tissot, another Swiss watchmaking firm.

 History

 Independent company

 Tissot was founded in 1853 by Charles-Félicien Tissot and his son Charles-Émile Tissot in the Swiss city of Le Locle, in the Neuchâtel canton of the Jura Mountains area.
 The father and son team worked as a casemaker (Charles-Félicien Tissot) and watchmaker (Charles-Emile), with the son having expressed an interest in watchmaking from a young age.
 The two turned their house at the time into a small 'factory'.
 Charles-Emile Tissot left for Russia in 1858 and succeeded in selling their savonnette pocket watches across the Russian Empire.
 Russia became Tissot's greatest market, with the brand gaining popularity even in the Tsar's court; so Charles Tissot, Charles-Émile's son, moved to Moscow in 1885 to manage the branch his father had set up there.

+By the late nineteenth century, the Russian Empire had become one of the most important export markets for Swiss watch manufacturers, with firms such as Tissot benefiting from growing demand among both urban consumers and the imperial elite.